kiegroup/github-action-build-chain/README.md

       > **_Warning:_** It will fail in case it can't be done automatically, properly informing to please resolve conflicts.

 - Once all the projects are checked out, it will run as many commands are defined in `before`, `after` or root level properties from `build` section for every parent dependency starting from the highest level of the hierarchy to the lowest one.

 - It will archive artifacts in case `archive-artifacts-path` input is defined.

+### Single flow

+- It checks out the current project and reads the workflow information from the YAML file triggering the job.

+  - It merges the TARGET_GROUP:PROJECT:TARGET_BRANCH into the SOURCE_GROUP:PROJECT:SOURCE_BRANCH from the pull request triggering the job.
+    > **_Warning:_** It will fail in case it can't be done automatically, properly informing to please resolve conflicts.

+- Once the project from the event is checked out, it will run as many commands are defined in `before`, `after` or root level properties from `build` section.

+- It will archive artifacts in case `archive-artifacts-path` input is defined.